 Beyond the act of creating art objects, I firmly believe the purpose of art is to provoke, challenge, and question.
 Art-making is a fundamental biological imperative, the result of which is no less than the advancement of human consciousness.
 My method is rigorous, disciplined, and philosophically inclined.

 Artists are uniquely positioned to address, through the artmaking process, the most important moral and ethical dilemmas of our time.

 MISSION AND CHARITABLE GIVING | I maintain a robust program of charitable donations.

 I raise more than $100,000.00 in fundraising and philanthropic giving annually.
 I focus on fundraising for substance abuse disorder initiatives, sustainability and the environment, and elevating the work of queer artists and queertrepreneurs.

-My philanthropic foci are the environment and sustainability, children's health initiatives, and empowering marginalized peoples.
-If your organization aligns with this mission, I encourage you to reach out via the contact form.
+Cultivating the next generation of queer talent is the most important aspect of my job.
+If your organization aligns with my interests, I encourage you to reach out via the contact form.

 METHOD | Powerful art provokes, challenges, and questions everything.
 That's what Art is War means.

 My method is rigorous, disciplined, and philosophically inclined.